kgarry1/Tidy-Data/README.md

 }
 ```

-Sorted the data by 'subject' and output data file
+Sorted the data by 'subject' and output data file, comma separated
 ```
 final.data<-temp0
 final.data$subject <- as.numeric(as.character(final.data$subject))